 Welcome to USCRI’s online legal resource center, the Emil Gumpert Resource Library.
 The resource library is named in commemoration of the 2007 Emil Gumpert Award, received from the American College of Trial Lawyers for excellence in immigrant child advocacy.
-We hope that the Emil Gumpert Resource Library will be your comprehensive source for current research and information relating to immigrant children.
+We hope that this library will be your comprehensive source for current research and information relating to immigrant children.

-These materials come from a variety of sources, and USCRI does not make any representations as to the accuracy or credibility of the source.
-Please note that many materials are in PDF format and require Adobe Acrobat 7.0 or later to read.
+Please note that these materials come from a variety of sources, and USCRI does not make any representations as to the accuracy or credibility of the source.
+Many materials are in PDF format and require Adobe Acrobat 7.0 or later to read.

 Deferred Action for Childhood Arrivals (DACA)

-The documents in this section include a transcript of President Obama's remaks, DHS and ICE memoranda, and FAQ's related to the June 15, 2012 deferred action announcement.
+Documents in this section include a transcript of President Obama's remaks, DHS and ICE memoranda, and FAQs related to the June 15, 2012 deferred action announcement.

 Special Immigrant Juvenile Status (SIJS)

-The materials in this section include resources that provide general and state-specific information regarding Special Immigrant Juvenile Status (SIJS).
-These resources include training manuals, sample applications, documents, and immigration court cases.
-The website also includes materials that address SIJS-specific issues, such as consent, abandonment, abuse, and neglect.
+Materials in this section provide general and state-specific information regarding Special Immigrant Juvenile Status (SIJS).
+These resources include training manuals, sample applications, documents, and immigration court cases, as well as materials that address SIJS-specific issues, such as consent, abandonment, abuse, and neglect.

-Trafficking in human beings is a well-organized and flourishing criminal activity in spite of the extensive international efforts to combat it.
-Global estimates on the number of trafficking victims vary because of the lack of reporting mechanisms but also because of the complex and clandestine nature of this crime.
+Trafficking in human beings is a well-organized and flourishing criminal industry in spite of extensive international efforts to combat it.
+Global estimates on the number of trafficking victims and survivors vary because of the lack of reporting mechanisms and because of the complex and clandestine nature of the crime.

 Looking for Social Services Information?
 View Resources for Service Providers >>

-If you are having trouble accessing documents or have materials you would like to share, please contact Sara McDowell, Senior Immigration Attorney, at smcdowell[at]uscridc.org.
+If you are having trouble accessing documents or have materials you would like to share, please contact Stacy Jones, Staff Attorney, at sjones[at]uscridc.org.